 Automotive Physical Layer Testing

 Automated vehicles have very similar failure scenarios to enterprise-class data storage systems, but the failure cases can now result in injury or death.
+Hence, automated physical layer testing returns invaluable data.
 Modern vehicles can be mounted with well over 100 sensors of various types, ranging from safety-critical to user comfort.

 It is common in the automotive industry, to use EMI (Electro Magnetic Interference) techniques to inject errors into data links.
 While this is useful, it does not cover all the possible failure cases that can occur during the life of a vehicle